casperkaae/parmesan/README.rst

 * Layers for constructing Ladder Networks in *parmesan/layers/ladderlayers.py*
 * Layers for implementing normalizing flows in *parmesan/layers/flow.py*

-Please see these for further details.
-Further see the examples section below for working examples.
+Please see the source code and code examples for further details.

 Examples
 -------------